collapsed-stacks/atheism/questions/1742/how-can-an-atheist-answer-lewis-s-trilemma.md

 - posted by: [Borror0](https://stackexchange.com/users/-1/484-borror0) on 2010-12-30
 - score: 1

-<p>The easy way for an atheist would be to say he's a lunatic or a liar but it's a false trilemma: it's also possible that Jesus never claimed to be God, that the tale simply was deformed with time. </p>
+The easy way for an atheist would be to say he's a lunatic or a liar but it's a false trilemma: it's also possible that Jesus never claimed to be God, that the tale simply was deformed with time.

-<p>It's not like there's nothing supporting that theory.
+It's not like there's nothing supporting that theory.
 For one, the New Testament was written at least two decades after the death of Christ and then were severely altered afterwards.
-Secondly, only in the Gospel of John does Jesus claims to be God and the Gospel of John was written much later (80-95 CE) by someone who is unlikely to have met Jesus.</p>
+Secondly, only in the Gospel of John does Jesus claims to be God and the Gospel of John was written much later (80-95 CE) by someone who is unlikely to have met Jesus.

-<p>All that is only if you grant that Jesus ever existent.
-As non-Christians, atheists can simply deny that Jesus ever existed. </p>
+All that is only if you grant that Jesus ever existent.
+As non-Christians, atheists can simply deny that Jesus ever existed.

 ## Answer 1771